vuongducphuong/documentation/content/applications/marketing/sms_marketing/pricing/pricing_and_faq.rst

 .. image:: pricing_and_faq/faq1.png
    :align: center
-   :alt: GSM7 characters available in Odoo SMS Marketing.
+   :alt: GSM7 characters available in Leansoft SMS Marketing.

 **UNICODE** is the format applied if a special character, that *is not* in the GSM7 list, is used.
 Limit per SMS: 70 characters.